-Arusha National Park is closed to Arusha town – northern Tanzania’s safari capital – Arusha National Park is a multi-faceted jewel, often overlooked by safarigoers, despite offering the opportunity to explore a beguiling diversity of habitats within a few hours.
+Arusha National Park is close to Arusha town – northern Tanzania’s safari capital – Arusha National Park is a multi-faceted jewel, often overlooked by safarigoers, despite offering the opportunity to explore a beguiling diversity of habitats within a few hours.
 In Afromasai Eastern Safaris one of the best Tanzania, Africa Safari Tours and Travel companies, we offer you the opportunity to discover the park.

 Passing first through wooded savannah where buffalos and giraffes are frequently encountered, the ascent of Meru leads into forests aflame with red-hot pokers and dripping with Spanish moss, before reaching high open heath spiked with giant lobelias.
 Everlasting flowers cling to the alpine desert, as delicately-hoofed klipspringers mark the hike’s progress.
 Astride the craggy summit, Kilimanjaro stands unveiled, blushing in the sunrise.

 The park is renowned for its breathtaking landscapes, which include lush forests, open savannahs, rolling hills, and the iconic Mount Meru, Tanzania’s second-highest peak.
 The Ngurdoto Crater is another striking feature within the park.